jlousnhd/xwords/README.md

 them to rapidly generate a set that contains only words which fit the slot.

-After a slot's playable words have been determined, xwords looks at the empty tiles in the slot and creates a bit set of words that the players hand could fill in for that slot.
+After a slot's playable words have been determined, xwords looks at the empty tiles in the slot and creates a bit set of words that the player's hand could fill in for that slot.
 (This is done iteratively.)
 The resulting set is again AND'ed with the playable words for that slot to determine exactly which words both fit the slot and can be formed from the player's hand.
 After this, checks